 Be A Good Neighbor

-Get Involved In The Rural Community
+Get Involved In The Rural Neighborhoods Community

-A great way to make friends and get accepted by your neighbors is to get involved in the community.
-Volunteer for local organizations, attend town events, and just generally be involved in the day-to-day life of the community.
+Getting involved in the community is a great way to make friends and be accepted by your neighbors.
+Volunteer for local organizations, attend town events, and generally participate in the community’s day-to-day life.

 You can check your local community news for ideas.
 You or your family could join:

 - Bowling league